ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 Common web server options
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 CamCOPS incorporates a Python web server.
-You can choose which one to lanuch:
+You can choose which one to launch:

 - CherryPy_: a "proper" one; multithreaded; works on Windows and Linux.
 - Gunicorn_: a "proper" one; multiprocess; Linux/UNIX only.